ilkela/ls_core/README.md

-# ls_core
+## README ##

-Launch School Core Curriculum
+Hi!
+This is my repository for all my work in the Launch School Core Curriculum.